xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

     </table>

     > Notes:
-    > * While selecting the **Use Variables and Binding at Test Case** option, the data binding at the suite test case level is disabled.
     > * In case your test suite has existing data configurations, switching to the **Use Variables and Binding at Test Case** option does not remove the preconfigured data in the suite test case.

 4. When you are done with the configuration, hit **Run** to execute your test suite.